rheslip/Motivation-Radio-BLEMIDI/README.md

 * Bluetooth and Wifi are supported by the ESP32 module

+PCBs and panels for Motivation Radio are available from Pusherman: https://pushermanproductions.com/product/motivation-radio-esp32-based-eurorack-breakout-module-pcb-fr4-panel/

 Motivation Radio is intended mainly for interfacing eurorack to other devices (e.g. iPad) wirelessly but it can do more!